-Don't you think that in this context I should make particular mention of those who work with me up there in the Retreat House?39 Without their loyalty it would have been completely impossible for me to undertake so many different tasks.
-Please take a look at how much life and spirit proceeds from the Retreat House, and how each one is trying to give of their very best for the whole Family.
+Don't you think that in this context I should make particular mention of those who work with me up there in the Retreat House4?
+Without their loyalty it would have been completely impossible for me to undertake so many different tasks.
+Please take a look at how much life and spirit proceeds from up there, and how each one is trying to give of their very best for the whole Family.